alexdepalex/k8s-from-scratch-meetup/slides.md

 !SLIDE
 **Kubernetes** concepts!

-!NOTE
-- to be added
+!SUB
+Kubelet, leuk proces

+!SUB
+Kube-proxy

+!SUB
+* API server
+* Controller Manager
+* ETCD

 !SLIDE
 **Whats'up?** Kubernetes, Kubernetes, Kubernetes.

 We have prepared the specification of the IAAS layer (on AWS) for you.

 !NOTE
 - to be added

+!SUB

 !SLIDE
 **Kubernetes setup the easy way!**

 A simple tutorial to setup Kubernetes on a Vagrant cluster